 - some proposed actions that the Independent Business Specialty Interest Group (IB SIG) believes are foundational in alleviating the issues at hand.

-Download this informative document and help us raise awareness by sharing this document with your Member of Parliament.
+Help us raise awareness by sharing this document with your Member of Parliament.
+Visit the Request for Action page, and download the report.

 According to the Nursing Act, 1991, “The practice of nursing is the promotion of health and the assessment of, the provision of care for, and the treatment of health conditions by supportive, preventive, therapeutic, palliative and rehabilitative means in order to attain or maintain optimal function.”